cvelens/k8-manifests/README.md

 5. Lints the YAML files in the repository using `yamllint`.

 The workflow ensures that the YAML files in the repository adhere to the specified linting rules and helps maintain code quality.

-## Note

-The `secret.yaml` file contains base64 encoded Docker registry credentials.
-Make sure to update the credentials with your own before deploying.